cliffordcffan/RunesGG/README.md

 RunesGG is our entry to Riot Games' API Challenge 2017 by BobFromSweden and Zoe ZoeStar for the Usability/Practicality category.

+# To Run #

+Since we didn't get around to hosting the site, you will have to download our source code and run "node server.js" on the terminal in the main directory (RunesGG).

+From there, you view our site by going to localhost:8080 on an internet browser.
+NOTE: please type in champion names in capitalized form (e.g. Tristana not tristana).
+This is because we didn't get around to fully implementing our search bar functionality.
+An incorrect and non capitalized champion name will not make a bad API call to the Riot API, but will crash our program.
+Sorry!

 # Overview #

 Our goal was to create a tool that comprehensively displayed Runes Reforged data.
 We felt that there weren't any existing ways to see rune data beyond the most popular and highest win-rate trees.
 Consequently, it's not easy for a player to understand or visualize the differences between swapping x rune with y rune and so forth.